naomilima00/naomilima00/README.md

 - 👋 Hi, I’m @naomilima00
-- 👀 I’m interested in front-end development and UI/UX
+- 👀 I’m a Frontend Developer with a love for UI/UX design
-- :sparkles: I’m currently learning React and Angular and brushing up on JavaScript
+- :sparkles: I'm currently learning about about UI/UX and improving my dev skills
 - :globe_with_meridians: Connect with me!
 [Linkedin](https://www.linkedin.com/in/naomilima/)